scottlefoll/CSE310_CloudDB/README.md

-    display a record - searches and displays a specific document in the collection create a record - creates a new document in the collection delete a record - deletes a document from the collection update a field - updates a document in the collection delete an index - deletes an index from a document in the collection create an index - creates an index in a document in the collection
+    display a record - searches and displays a specific document in the collection create a record - creates a new document in the collection delete a record - deletes a document from the collection update a record - updates a document in the collection delete an index - deletes an index from a document in the collection create an index - creates an index in a document in the collection